• About Texas Travel Talk

 8. Texas State Parks

 Most hidden gems are right in our state parks …and the Lone Star State has plenty.
 Have you taken up the hobby of geocaching?
 I’ve done this fun activity near my home and in several state parks.
-I have to say that state parks are better because the geocaches are usually there (they haven’t been taken).
+I must say that state parks are better because the geocaches are usually left there (they haven’t been taken).

 Big Bend National Park and Maples State Park are great parks, yet they remain hidden gems that few people visit.
 Both are so far away from me.
 Nab a Texas State Park Pass for $70, and visit as many as possible in one year.
 That’s how you save money and get your worth from buying the pass.